 Is Your AC Not Cooling Your Home or Business?
 Our AC Experts Can Help!

 Summer is upon us, and it is shaping up to be one of the hottest summers on record.
 Don’t try to get through this summer with an underperforming HVAC system.
 If your AC isn’t properly cooling your home or business, it’s not just going to be uncomfortable, it can also be dangerous.
 Exposure to extreme heat can lead to severe injuries and death.
 That’s why making sure your AC is prepared to keep your home or business cool all summer long should always be a top priority.

-Blazer Heating and Air understands the importance of helping homeowners and businesses solve their AC problems.
+Blazer Heating, Air, and Plumbing understands the importance of helping homeowners and businesses solve their AC problems.
 It’s about keeping your home or business comfortable and safe.
 Our experienced, licensed, and certified AC technicians can help you do that.
 Whatever issues are causing your air conditioner to fail to cool your home or business, we can figure out the problem and make the repairs necessary to ensure your AC can keep your home or business cool throughout this summer and those to come.

-For more information about Blazer Heating and Air, and how we’ve been helping residential and commercial customers in Richmond and its surrounding communities with their AC repair, maintenance, and installation needs since 1989, check out our reviews.
+For more information about Blazer Heating, Air, and Plumbing, and how we’ve been helping residential and commercial customers in Richmond and its surrounding communities with their AC repair, maintenance, and installation needs since 1989, check out our reviews.